 Switzerland's second-largest city after Zurich, Geneva boasts an average per capita income of more than 51,000 CHF, one of the highest in Europe.
 Banks, insurance firms and jewelers are ubiquitous, but Geneva is also proud of its intellectual roots: In the 16th century, the city was the cradle of Calvinism, and it is now a major science center and cultural capital.

 Since the Red Cross (formally, the International Committee of the Red Cross) was founded there in 1863, Geneva has nurtured a long-standing humanitarian and internationalist tradition, and now hosts more than 125 multinational companies, about 30 international organizations (including the principal United Nations agencies), about 300 nongovernmental organizations and some 200 diplomatic missions.
 Geneva also often ranks among the world's most livable cities.

-Geneva is ringed by mountains—the Alps to the east, the Jura to the north and west—and faces Lake Leman (also known as Lake Geneva).
+Geneva is ringed by mountains—the Alps to the east, the Jura to the north and west—and faces Lac Leman (Lake Geneva).
 The heart of the city lies where the lake and the Rhone River converge, dividing Geneva into the right bank (where the train station and the bustling Paquis district are located) and the left bank (of greatest historical interest and beauty).

 The Arve River also runs through the city.
 The Old Town sits atop a small hill on the left bank of the Rhone, beyond which the city sprawls out to the south to Plainpalais, Carouge and beyond.
 Clustered north of the right bank, overlooking the lake and heading toward the airport, are the offices of the United Nations and other international organizations.